flengyel/sagequeue/README.md

 Units shipped in `systemd/`:

 - `sagequeue-container.service`
-  Oneshot.
+  Oneshot service.
 Ensures the `sagemath` container exists and is running.
 This is a dependency of the workers.

 - `sagequeue@.service`
   Template unit.
-Instance `sagequeue@N.service` is “worker N”.
-Each worker repeatedly claims a job and runs Sage.
+Instance `sagequeue@N.service` runs one worker loop (see “Queue model”).

 - `sagequeue-recover.service`
   Scans `running/` for jobs left behind by crashes/reboots and requeues them to `pending/`.